techlahoma/board_meetings/2021/03_March.md

 - User Groups - Milecia
 	- Handbook update
 - Workshops & Civic Tech - Alex
+	- New Workshops dicussion
 - Streaming Committee - Dodzi
 	- What is freeCodeCamp (is it part of Techlahoma)
 	- Some updates on streaming & splitting videos and keeping the videos
 	- Asking to do a blast to both Slack & LinkedIn for Volunteer "registration"
-- Fundraising Committee
+- Fundraising Committee - Devon
 	- Corporate Memberships
 	- Job Board (Online Tools like Ghost, Notion, Zoho, etc.)
 	- Potential Giving Campaign
+- Membership - Kendall
+	- Sounds like a lot of people are looking for volunteers.
+	- Should we consolidate all that into one ask if we can?
+- Marketing - Emily

 ## Unfinished Business
 - Alcohol Policy Update
 	- [ABLE Findings](https://docs.google.com/document/d/1DaFrU6qBykvTGi_O4wlaDCUJie5aER7Za3oUhFla9ug)
 - Retreat Update
-- Address Update - Kendall / Paperwork filing
+- Address Update - done
+- Internships - no progress

 ## New Business

-#### 2021 Potential Projects:
- - New Workshops
- - Internships

 ## Thank Yous

 ## Adjourn